ysjin/old-blog/_posts/2016-01-23-jekyll-on-cygwin-windows.md

 ## Steps to install Jekyll on Cygwin
 1. Install [Cygwin](http://cygwin.org/)
   Install minimum and default set of packages.

 2. Install Ruby, Make, g++, libraries on Cygwin (Please, check whether you already have Ruby in your Windows and if you do, then don't install it on Cygwin.
   Instead, link the Ruby commands to Windows Ruby's.)
   Install a few more packages which listed [here](http://ryayon.github.io/cygwin/Install-Jekyll-on-Windows/).

 3. Install Jekyll and test

- {% highlight bash %}
+    ```
     $ gem install jekyll
     $ jekyll
- {% endhighlight %}
+    ```
- > Read what the message say, it might give error message which leads to a log file.
+    Read what the message say, it might give error message which leads to a log file.
 Read the log file and install more packages if there are missing packages for Jekyll.

-4. Now everything is same as in non-Cygwin environments Once you successfully install Jekyll, then everything from now on is same as in Linux or MacOS.
+4. Now Jekyll is ready to use.
+All the next steps are same as in Linux or MacOS.
   That's why I prefer Cygwin.
 And again, I've had no issues.
+  The last step is to visit [Jekyll documentation site](https://jekyllrb.com/docs/home/).